MONROE, CITY OF

 Classification: Entry-Level Police Officer

-The Monroe Police Department is currently hiring for Entry Level Police Officer, there is one vacancy.
+The Monroe Police Department is currently hiring for Entry Level Police Officer, there are two vacancies.

 Salary Information:Pre-Academy $5,748Academy $5,877Post Academy (Step A): $6,175 – (Step E): $7,504Benefit Information:LEOFF II state retirement planVacation (inclusive of holidays): 216 - 320 hours annually and sick leave at 8 hours a month.Excellent health, dental, vision and prescription drug program (100% city paid for employee)On-Site Wellness Center (Gym)Police Officers GuildUniform / Equipment ProvidedEmployer paid Long Term Disability PlanOptional Deferred Compensation with City "match" of 3%Specialty, Education and Longevity PayApplicant Contact Person:Debbie WillisAdministrative Bureau Directordwillis@ci.monroe.wa.usDepartment Overview:The Monroe Police Department is committed to serving the community with professionalism, respect, integrity dedication, and excellence.
 We believe in hiring individuals who demonstrate responsibility, strong work ethic, common sense, and strong decision-making skills.
 A career with the Monroe Police Department can be very rewarding and satisfying as you have the opportunity to make a difference through applying sound concepts to the solution of real-life problems.
 City/County/Area Information:The City of Monroe lies 17 miles east of Everett on Highway 2 and 10 miles northeast of Bothell/Woodinville on Highway 522.
 With a diverse population of 18,806, the city has become the center of trade, business, and professional services for East Snohomish County.
 We are anticipating growth in the near future with the addition of the North Kelsey Project, which will include retail and residential development.
 Monroe is the home of the Evergreen State Fair, the largest county fair in the state.
 The fairgrounds are open year-round to provide a variety of events.
 The equestrian park at the fairgrounds is one of the finest facilities in the west with events scheduled all year.
 The city is located in a river valley and surrounded by forested open space.
 Our many parks and public places are beautifully maintained.
 Access to fishing, white-water rafting, and other water sports, hiking, skiing, climbing, and camping opportunities is only minutes away.
 The mountain wilderness area east of Monroe is a panorama of waterfalls, streams and mountain lakes.
 Population: 18,806